-These Salmon Poke Bowls are bursting with flavor and are a super easy light dinner for the family.
-Marinated salmon that’s baked until caramelized served on a bed of fluffy basmati rice with cucumbers, mango, edamame and creamy avocado then drizzled with a spicy mayo for the win!
+This Salmon Poke Bowl recipe is bursting with flavor and is a super easy light dinner for the family.
+Marinated salmon that’s baked until caramelized served on a bed of fluffy basmati rice with cucumbers, mango, edamame, and creamy avocado, then drizzled with a spicy mayo for the win!

 ** This post is sponsored by Success Rice.
 As always thank you for supporting the brands that support Joyful Healthy Eats, all opinions are 100% mine.**